kwonho87/CardView/README.md

 CardView
 ============================

-A widget that sweeps up and down the card view.
+A widget that swipe up and down the card view.
 Enjoy!